-- (a) An application made by a Senior Officer of the Council (Head of Service or above), a staff member of the Planning Section or their immediate families or the immediate family of an elected Member. - (b) An application that would introduce fundamental changes to a major application that has been determined by the Planning Committee; - (c) An application which is a significant departure from the Development Plan and which is recommended for approval. - (d) An application subject to objections from more than 2 postal addresses within the Neighbour Notification area or 5 objections from occupied properties in the wider area: - (e) An application recommended for refusal, except where the refusal decision relates to: - a retrospective application where there is an Enforcement Notice in place; - cases where information required to determine the application has not been submitted following a reasonable request; or - an application for an advertisement(s) not located within the curtilage of the business premises to which it relates. - (f) An application which the Deputy Director of Planning considers should be considered and decided by the Committee; - (g) An application where a legal agreement under Section 76 of Planning Act (Northern Ireland) 2011 is required; and - (h) An application which is referred to the Committee by a Member of the Council.
+- (a) An application made by a Senior Officer1 of the Council (Head of Service or above), a staff member of the Planning Section or their immediate families or the immediate family2 of an elected Member. - (b) An application that would introduce fundamental changes to a major application that has been determined by the Planning Committee; - (c) An application which is a significant departure from the Development Plan and which is recommended for approval. - (d) An application subject to objections from more than 2 postal addresses within the Neighbour Notification area or 5 objections from occupied properties in the wider area; - (e) An application recommended for refusal, except where the refusal decision relates to: - a retrospective application where there is an Enforcement Notice in place; - cases where technical information required to determine the application has not been submitted following a request and a reminder (the total of which is not less than 21 days); or - an application for an advertisement(s) not located within the curtilage of the business premises to which it relates. - (f) An application which the Deputy Director of Planning considers should be considered and decided by the Committee; - (g) An application where a legal agreement under Section 76 of Planning Act (Northern Ireland) 2011 is required; and - (h) An application which is referred to the Committee by a Member of the Council.
 Any such referral must be made in writing to the Head of Planning within 21 calendar days of validation of the application and accompanied by a sound planning reason.